How to Set Up ShipStation Shipping on WooCommerce

 No rates at checkout?
 Work down these in order:

-products auditto rule out missing weights.
-A weightless product silently drops its rate. - Run a
+3. Run products audit to rule out missing weights.
+A weightless product silently drops its rate.

 If a complete product on a covered route still comes back empty, that’s a WARN, not a connectivity failure.
 ShipStation fronts a lot of carrier sub-accounts, and a specific route may simply not be served.
 Try a different destination.

-zonesshows exactly which zones the plugin is on.
-Add the method to the zone your buyers fall into. - Settings changed but rates look stale.
-Caching is hiding your change.
-Check
+• Rates show in admin but not at checkout.
+That’s a shipping zone problem. zones shows exactly which zones the plugin is on.
+Add the method to the zone your buyers fall into.

 Frequently asked questions